ronaldscruz/angular-tour-of-heroes/README.md

 - [x] Enable users to select a hero from a master list and edit that hero in the details view.
 - [x] Format data with pipes.
 - [x] Create a shared service to assemble the heroes.
-- [ ] Use routing to navigate among different views and their components.
+- [x] Use routing to navigate among different views and their components.
+- [ ] HTTP